Code-Institute-Submissions/soundkissstudio/README.md

 During the development of this website I encountered a couple of glitches.

 - Tooltips
-Using Bootstrap 5 I wished to utilise tooltips on this site, and after importing them via popper and applying to the icons on my about page, they would not display.
+Using Bootstrap 5 I wished to utilise the native tooltip class on this site, and after importing them via popper and applying to the icons on my about page, they displayed but the icons appeared strange.

 '''Html
 <!-- About Icons -->